midtown-ai/www/docs/glossary/f.md

  Refine your behavior based on the feedback from the crowd.

- Questions:
-  * How is this different from a reward in reinforcement learning? ==> selection bias !
+/// details | How is this different from a reward in reinforcement learning?
+    type:question

+   selection bias !
 I use the feedback I want!
 The goal is not to get the maximum reward, but to get to your destination which the reward model does not know about!.

- Example:
+///

-  * Before the invention of the car, if you asked people what they wanted, they would have asked for a faster horse!
+ Example: Before the invention of the car, if you asked people what they wanted, they would have asked for a faster horse!
 Not a faster carriage or a car!

  More at:

   * RLHF is flawed? - [https://astralcodexten.substack.com/p/perhaps-it-is-a-bad-thing-that-the](https://astralcodexten.substack.com/p/perhaps-it-is-a-bad-thing-that-the)

  See also [F], [Feedback], [Reinforcement Learning], [Reinforcement Learning AI Feedback], [Reinforcement Learning Human Feedback]